 “I almost died in an elevator.”

-“Oh no!
-We lose so many MPs in elevator accidents.
-What happened?”
+“That’s terrible!
+We lose so many MPs in elevator accidents.”

 Mabel makes a sympathetic tsk! sound.
-You’re about to start telling her about handsome-elevator-guy, when you let out a gasp.
-There he is–standing in the center aisle, just a few yards away from you.
+You’re about to start telling her the whole story, when you let out a gasp.
+There he is—the guy from the elevator—just a few yards away from you.
 Or meters, actually.
 Wait, is it meters or metres?

 “Oh no, that’s him!” you whisper, deliberately leaving out any reference to the exact distance.
 “That’s the guy from the elevator!”

 “Which one?”
 Mabel cranes her neck.